Anze/KeyCluCask/readme.md

 If icon of the App is hidden in menu bar, you can call Settings window by quickly pressing `⌘` key 3 times.

 ### Thanks
 Thanks to all the people who made suggestions and reported bugs.
 Thank you guys so much!

+You ❤️ to use KeyClu?
+Be sure to ⭐ it and maybe support me with caffeine.